SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 There are two types of reports in the Cockpit application.

 * Dashboard reports enable you to track applications, alarms, assets, events and many other widgets.
-* The second type of report lets you export specific data to either CSV or Excel files, described in ["Exporting data with reports"](#reporting).
+* The second type of report lets you export specific data to either CSV or Excel files, described in [Exporting data with reports](#reporting).

 Dashboard reports are global dashboard pages, regardless of the asset hierarchy.